Terradue/dsi4One/README.md

 ## Description

-The dsi4one driver is an OpenNebula add-on that provides a way to access the [T-Systems DSI](<http://www.t-systems.com/solutions/dynamic-services-for-infrastructure-computing-power-at-the-push-of-a-button/998132>) Cloud provider.
+The dsi4one driver is an OpenNebula add-on that provides a way to use the [T-Systems DSI](<http://www.t-systems.com/solutions/dynamic-services-for-infrastructure-computing-power-at-the-push-of-a-button/998132>) Cloud provider from the OpenNebula cloud controller.
 This work has been co-funded by the [European Space Agency (ESA)](<http://www.esa.int/ESA>).

 ## Development